storecloudproject/tm-bench-for-dypos/tests/test-8-node-fixed-random-tx-size/random-tx-size/README.md

 **Results Summary**

 Consensus efficiency is directly proportional to the transaction volume.
 The transaction volume is (transaction size * number of transactions).
-At smaller transaction sizes (see the results for 500 byte transactions) tests passed for higher input transaction rates, but as the transaction sizes increases, the test failed for higher rates.
-The failures here result in rejected transactions.
+Tests passed for lower  input transaction rates, but as the transaction rates  increases, the test failed.The failures here result in rejected transactions.

 The validator nodes remained stable even at failure levels above.
 See the transaction logs for details.